rust-lang/book/second-edition/src/ch20-00-unnamed-project.md

 networking, people will often talk about "binding to a port", and so the function is called `bind`.
 Finally, it returns a `Result<T, E>`; binding may fail.
 For example, if we had tried to connect to port 80 without being an administrator.
-Since we're writing a basic client here, we're not going to worry about handling these kinds of errors, and so `unwrap` lets us ignore them.
+Another example is if we tried to have two programs listening to the same port; for example, if we ran two instances of our program.
+Since we're writing a basic server here, we're not going to worry about handling these kinds of errors, and so `unwrap` lets us ignore them.

 ```rust,ignore
 for stream in listener.incoming() {
 ```

 The `incoming` method on `TcpListener` gives us an iterator that gives us a sequence of streams, more specifically, `TcpStream`s.
+A 'stream' represents represents an open connection between the client and the server.
+A 'connection' is a name for the full request/response process, that is, a client connects to the server, the server generates a response, and then closes the connection.
-This struct represents an open connection, and will let us read from and write to it.
+As such, the `TcpStream` will let us read from itself to see what the client sent, and write our response to it.
 So this `for` loop will process each connection in turn, and produce a series of streams.
 We can then handle each one in turn.

 ```rust,ignore
 let stream = stream.unwrap();